Anterior knee pain or Patello-femoral pain (PFP)

 Ice therapy

 Ice can be helpful for short term pain relief and you can use this method before or after exercise.
-You can use a bag of frozen vegetables or an ice pack wrapped in a tea towel.
+You can use a bag of frozen vegetables or an ice pack wrapped in a damp tea towel.
 Leave over the painful area for a maximum of 15 minutes.
 This can be repeated up to four times per day.

 Exercise programme

 If you are seeing a physiotherapist, they will help design a specific exercise programme for you but we have listed some recommended exercises below.
 The most important aim with exercise is to restore any strength loss.
-You may experience some discomfort during and (or) after completing the exercises which is normal and not harmful.
+You may experience some discomfort during and/or after completing the exercises which is normal and not harmful.
 If the pain increases for more than 24 hours after exercising, try doing fewer exercises the next time.
 Aim to keep pain at a low level when you perform the exercises.

 Complete the exercises every other day.
 Aim to perform three sets of 8 to 12 repetitions.